 - Solar Eclipse Photography Tips from Astrophotographer Phil Hart

-It’s possible there was no one more prepared for this exciting event than astrophotographer and astronomer Phil Hart.
+On August 21st, 2017 a total solar eclipse hit the United States and it's possible that there was no one more prepared for this exciting event than astrophotographer and astronomer Phil Hart.

 He took 11 cameras.
 Yes, eleven.